warbe-maker/warbe-maker.github.io/_posts/2021-01-16-Common-VBA-Error-Services.markdown

 Note: When the _[Common VBA Execution Trace Service][11]_ had already been used before the _mErH_ module had been installed all _mTrc.BoP/mTrc.EoP_ have to be changed to _mErH.BoP/mErH.EoP_ .
 Any _mTrc.BoC/mTrc.EoC_ are ok.

 ### _Compact_ (default) versus _Detailed_ trace result
-The default is a trace display like the following:
+The default is a trace display like the following:<br>
 ![](../Assets/ExecutionTrace.png)
 ![](/Assets/ExecutionTrace.png)<br>

 However, for those who do not believe in the displayed figures a detailed view may be of interest.
-With `mTrc.DisplayedInfo = Detailed` (yes, standard modules may have properties but they are just not auto-sensed) the following kind of trace information is displayed:
+With `mTrc.DisplayedInfo = Detailed` (yes, standard modules may have properties but they are just not auto-sensed) the following kind of trace information is displayed:<br>
 ![](../Assets/ExecutionTraceDetailed.png)
 ![](/Assets/ExecutionTraceDetailed.png)<br>